How To Survive Long Haul Flight Tips

 DON’T OVERPACK FOR LONG HAUL FLIGHT

-The number one tip for everything, be it your carry on, your check-in bag, your backpack or anything.
+The number one tip for everything, be it your carry-on, check-in bag, backpack or anything.
 Do not o-v-e-r-p-a-c-k.

 When filling your carry-on bag with goodies and things, you might consider them useful, either because you are stressed or not.
 Think twice about everything you put inside your bag.

-It might later become something you will regret packing and will have to carry around for your whole journey.
-And overpacking can quickly turn your bag into a mess; it’s not fun at all.
+It might later become something you will regret packing and must carry around for your whole journey.
+And overpacking can quickly turn your bag into a mess; it’s not fun.

 To keep your bag neat, make a list and then display everything you plan on bringing with you and checking as you pack all those things if they serve a purpose; they shouldn’t be here if the reason behind them is “but what if…” no, you won’t.
 Only bring the necessary.